-The Doctor of Philosophy degree program in Anthropology includes sub-specializations in medical anthropology, international health, psychological anthropology, cross-cultural aging, human biology/physical anthropology, and socio-cultural anthropology.
+The Doctor of Philosophy degree program in Anthropology includes sub-specializations in medical anthropology, international health, psychological anthropology, and human biology/physical anthropology.

 There are four consecutive steps in attaining a Ph.D. in Anthropology at Case.